MakerSeldon/SimpleOpenVentilator/README.md

 # OpenVert
-Open Source, Open Hardware experimental design for home built ventilator for learning about how they work
+Open Source, Open Hardware experimental design for home built ventilator for learning about how they work.

+# Motivation
+COVID-19 has exposed a critical shortage in our medical care capabilities, and supply chain.
+(REF Italy doc report).
+Throwing money at the vendors to produce more and faster is unlikely to work in serious world-wide pandemic where supply-chains are shut down, the need for ventilators vastly outstrips the manufacturing capability, or quarantine simply shuts down transportation.

+The total number of ventilators available is around 600-800k(1).
+Of the total ventilators 80% are currently in use for car accidents, surgery recovery, etc. Even if we had 1M and 20% avail that only leave 200k avail.
+The CDC is predicting over 1M dead in one model.
+These people might live if ventilators were available.
+We think we can help, and it is our duty to help.
+We don't want doctors and nurses having to choose who lives and who dies in the emergency room based on the number of ventilators available.

+(1) Based on off the record conversations with USG officials.

 # Mission Statement
 - Perfect is the enemy of good enough and never gets here.